RobTillaart/MS4525DO_RT/README.md

 ### Constructor

 - **MS4525DO(uint8_t address, TwoWire \*wire = &Wire)** Constructor,
-I2C address and optional the wire interface can be defined.
+I2C address and optional the wire (I2C bus) interface can be defined.
-- **bool begin(uint8_t psi, char type = 'A')** sets the maximum PSI and the device type (A or B) and initializes internals.
+- **bool begin(uint8_t psi, char type = 'A')** sets the maximum PSI and the device type ('A' or 'B') and initializes internals.
+Allowed values for psi parameter: 150, 100, 50, 30, 15, 5, 2, 1
-Returns true if address can be found  on I2C bus.
+Returns true if address can be found on the I2C bus.
 - **void reset()** resets internal variables, including pressure and temperature.
 - **bool isConnected()** tests if the address can be found on I2C bus.
 - **uint8_t getAddress()** returns I2C address used.